ceraslabs/pattern-deployer/app/views/get_started/_get_started.html.md

 The logic behind the pattern is that if one web server fails, the load balancer will route all request to the alternative web server.

-## Why patterns
+## Why patterns?

 Currently, deploying applications to the cloud is done by writing a dedicated custom script(s) and running those script(s) to deploy.
 There are several disadvantages of this approach.

-* ####Cloud dependent
+####Cloud dependent

-If applications need to be deployed to a different cloud, the deployment script(s) need to be re-written which incurs maintainence cost and is error-prone.
+* If applications need to be deployed to a different cloud, the deployment script(s) need to be re-written which incurs maintainence cost and is error-prone.

-* ####Application specific
+####Application specific

-The deployment script(s) will only work for specific application and not easily re-used.
+* The deployment script(s) will only work for specific application and not easily re-used.

-* ####Complicated
+####Complicated

-For deploying a large system, the deployment script(s) is likely to be complicated and error-prone.
+* For deploying a large system, the deployment script(s) is likely to be complicated and error-prone.

-* ####Platform dependent
+####Platform dependent

-The deployment script(s) is likely to work on a specific platform only.
+* The deployment script(s) is likely to work on a specific platform only.

 ## Our focus